jlacar/aoc2015/README-Day14.md

 [9] Finally, we return the accumulated scores to the caller, `part2()`.

-In many of the cases where I have successfully refactored from imperative style to functional style code, one of the often-used functions is the `fold()` function which comes with almost every class that can be iterated over. `fold()` gives us a way to eliminate the need to mutate variables and maintain state.
+When I'm trying to refactor from imperative style to functional style code, I often end up using the `fold()` function which comes with almost every class that can be iterated over in Kotlin.
+The `fold()` function provides a way to eliminate the need to mutate variables and maintain state.

-Here's the Part 2 logic after many small moves toward a functional implementation:
+Here's the Part 2 logic after applying a series of small moves toward a functional implementation:

     override fun part2() = racePoints().maxOf { it.value }